sebastian4/spring-rest-weather-info/README.md

 The project uses maven, spring, jackson, log4j, junit for testing a few functionality.
 The browser gets the information from the local server and the server gets the live data information from the openweathermap public weather service.
 The server cleans the data to a format that will be easier to work by the client, the browser.
+I wanted to add hibernate to show examples of usage but was not sure how an orm library would be utilized.

 To use the project from the browser on development, the url is: